 Later The Day I Left

-My fingers feel tingly as I grip the steering wheel and navigate my way out of the parking lot.
+My fingers tingle as I grip the steering wheel and navigate my way out of the parking lot.
 Reaching the road, I stop at the red light and take a deep breath.
-I don’t want to go home, I think, lowering my head.
-I shouldn’t go home.
+I don’t want to go home, I think, and lower my head.
+In fact, I shouldn’t go home.
 What I should do is turn the car around and go back into the store to finish the shopping.
-A horn beeps loudly from the car behind me, and I look up to see a green light.
+A horn beeps loudly behind me, and I look up to see that the light has turned green.

 Home is to the right.
 I turn left.

 “Where exactly are you going?”
 I say out loud as if I am talking to a rebellious child and not myself.
-My thoughts are swirling so fast that they seem to be banging against each other in my brain.
-My heart races as I drive by all the familiar landmarks of my life: Leyland Public Library where we go every Thursday evening for story time, the Chinese restaurant where I went into labor with Rissa, the cleaners who lost Michael’s favorite sports jacket.
+My heart is racing as I drive by all the familiar landmarks of my life: Leyland Public Library where we go every Thursday evening for story time, the Chinese restaurant where I went into labor with Rissa, the cleaners who lost Michael’s favorite sports jacket.

-Today started out to be a really good day actually.
-I was able to get my kids out the door fairly quickly, which is easier now that there are only a few days of school left.
-On my way to work, Angela texted and asked me if I wanted her to pick me up a coffee, so I didn’t even have to stop.
-And just after my third period British History final, one of my juniors came up and told me that her family is going to London this summer and that she has insisted that they visit the Charles Dickens Museum and the British Library while they were there!
+Today started out to be a decent day actually.
+I got my kids out the door on time, which is easier now that there are only a few days of school left.
+On my way into work, Angela texted me that she already picked up coffee, so I didn’t have to stop.
+And just after my third period British Lit final, one of my students told me that her family is going to London this summer and she insisted that they visit the Charles Dickens Museum and the British Library while they were there!
 Proud teacher moment!

-I keep driving straight, out of Leyland and away from my responsibilities.
-I should make my way back to the FoodMart where I fully expect to find my cart still sitting in aisle 7, the milk getting warmer by the second, the frozen peas nearly defrosted.
-I wonder how long it would sit there before someone at the store would realize the customer isn’t returning and put all the stuff back on the shelves?
-I’m guessing it would be a while.
+I keep driving, out of Leyland and away from my obligations.
+I should make my way back to the FoodMart where I fully expect to find my overloaded cart still sitting in aisle 7, the milk getting warmer by the second, the frozen peas defrosted.

-Or maybe I should just skip the supermarket and go straight to school to pick up Rissa for the dentist appointment.
+Or maybe I should just skip the supermarket and go straight to pick up Rissa from school for her dentist appointment.
 At least check one thing off my list for the day.
 We can have the cookout tomorrow night.
 Oh shit!
 That won’t work because Odie has his swim lesson after school tomorrow, and then I signed up for a yoga class at 6.
 Dinner was going to be leftovers from tonight.
 I guess I’ll have to skip my class again.
 What a waste of money for my gym membership.
 I’m never there.

 What’s nice about Leyland is that it’s smack dab in the middle of South Jersey.
-Even though I grew up in Virginia, I love Michael’s hometown mostly because of how close it is to everything.
+Even though I grew up in Virginia, I have come to love Michael’s hometown, especially because of how close it is to everything.
 In an hour, I can be in Philadelphia or head the other way and hit the beach.

-I recall one day last summer when I had a vicious headache and just couldn’t handle one more little person asking for a playdate or a popsicle or just one more “Mommy, watch me!”
-I know it was irresponsible of me, but I locked myself in my bedroom and refused to come out.
-Hearing their little voices calling for me all afternoon from the other side of the door was painful, but I needed some time for me more than they needed my time.
-At least that’s how I saw it at that moment.
+I recall a day last summer when I had a vicious headache and couldn’t handle one more little person asking for a playdate or a popsicle or just one more “Mommy, watch me!”
+I know it was irresponsible, but I locked myself in my bedroom and refused to come out.
+Hearing their little voices calling for me from the other side of the door wasn’t fun, but I needed some time to myself, or I was going to lose my mind.
+At least that’s how I saw it at the time.
 Besides, they were safe and sound in their own home.
-No emergencies required me to emerge from my bedroom cocoon.
+The front door was locked.
+Plenty of toys to keep them occupied.
 When Michael arrived home, he took over, ordering pizza for dinner and getting the kids ready for bed.
-I didn’t come out the rest of the night.
+I didn’t come out for the rest of the night.

-So today, instead of staying in bed, I am simply driving away.
-I suppose I should be worried about not being there when my kids get home from school, but I’m not.
-The school will just put Rissa on the bus home.
-Both girls know that if my car isn’t in the driveway, they should go next door to Mrs. Neri’s house.
+So today, instead of locking myself behind a closed door, I am driving away.
+When I don’t show up to Rissa’s school to pick her up, they will just put her on the bus.
+Both girls know that if they don’t see my car in the driveway, they are supposed to go next door to Mrs. Neri’s house.
 Maggie Dawson’s mom has Odie covered.
 And Michael won’t be that late.
-They’ll be fine without me.
+They’ll be fine without me for a few hours.

 * * * * *

-Ever since we came to Ocean City the first summer after we were married, this has been our favorite shore spot.
+Before I know it, I am taking the exit toward my favorite beach town.
+Ocean City, New Jersey, has been our favorite shore spot ever since we started coming here just after we got married.
 The beaches are clean, and the boardwalk is packed with shops, rides, and food.
-It’s a very relaxed, family-friendly place.
-The kids love the rollercoaster at Wonderland and skee-ball at Jilly’s.
-Personally, I love the people-watching.
+It’s a relaxed, family-friendly place.
+My kids love the rollercoaster at Wonderland and Skee-Ball at Jilly’s.
+Me?
+I love the people-watching on the boardwalk.

-Soon I am driving over the causeway bridge onto 9th Street, descending right into downtown Ocean City.
-Parking is easy since the streets are not yet teeming with tourists as they will be in a few weeks when schools are out for summer break.
-It is just past three o’clock so the kids should be getting home from school soon.
-I hope the girls remember our deal about going next door.
-Mrs. Neri will probably give them cookies and let them watch Disney Channel until Michael comes to get them.
-Callie and Rissa adore Mrs. Neri’s schnauzer, Ruby, and will probably torture the poor thing all afternoon.
+Parking downtown is easy since the streets are not yet teeming with summer tourists.
+Still seated in the car, I pull out my phone to check the time.
+It’s just past three so the girls should be getting off the bus soon.
+Mrs. Neri will likely give them cookies and let them watch Disney Channel until Michael comes to get them.
+Callie and Rissa adore Mrs. Neri’s schnauzer, Ruby, and, without a doubt, will torture the poor thing all afternoon.

-The sun is warm as it hangs over my shoulder, and I walk up the ramp onto the boardwalk.
+The afternoon is sunny and warm with a few puffy clouds punctuating the perfectly blue sky.
+This is just the thing I need to soothe my soul, I think to myself as I walk up the ramp onto the boardwalk.
 There are quite a few people milling around for a weekday in early June.
-Everyone loves a beautiful day at the beach!
-I stroll north along the boardwalk, passing shops selling all kinds of beach-friendly food.
+I head north, passing restaurants offering all kinds of beach-friendly food.
 There are shops selling personalized bracelets, crappy t-shirts adorned with stupid sayings, hermit crabs, and enough beach toys to give one to every child in the country.

-It feels really good to just pop into a store that is not geared toward small children.
-No plastic toys, no electronic nonsense, no sugary offerings.
-Not only that, there aren’t any little people pulling at my arm, whining about wanting to leave, or needing to be herded away from the breakables.
-Flipping through a stack of beach landscapes at one of the tables, I notice that one artist used a young couple as a focal point in several versions of the same landscape.
-In one, they are holding hands along the edge of the surf while walking away from the viewer.
-Although their features are blurred, the smiles on their faces are unmistakable.
-It reminds me of Aruba, where Michael and I honeymooned over a decade ago.
+It feels refreshing to just pop into a store that is not geared toward small children.
+No plastic toys, no electronic nonsense, no sugary distractions.
+Not only that, there are no little people pulling at my arm, whining about wanting to leave, or needing to be herded away from the breakables.
+Flipping through a stack of landscapes at one of the tables, I notice that one artist used a young couple as a focal point in several versions of the same beach backdrop.
+For some reason, it reminds me of Aruba, where Michael and I honeymooned over a decade ago.

-The sales associate, a rather rotund middle-aged woman with long brown hair, steps up next to me.
+The sales associate, a rotund middle-aged woman with long brown hair, steps up to me.
 “May I help you find something?”

-And indeed, it feels good to take the time to just look.
+And indeed, it feels good to have the time to just look.
 After browsing through the paintings, I go over to one of the mirrored cases and peer inside.
 There is a tiny pink crystal seahorse on a shelf amongst crabs, dolphins, and mermaids.
-Rissa is fascinated with seahorses.
+Rissa’s current obsession is seahorses.
 And since we missed her dentist appointment and the promised ice cream cone after, I think it will make a nice peace offering.

-Back out on the boardwalk with my purchase in hand, I move along, stopping in stores that interest me and passing on those that don’t.
-When I reach the north end of the boardwalk, I turn around and head back, this time turning my attention to the dunes and ocean to my left.
+Back out on the boardwalk, my purchase wrapped and nestled in a small white bag, I continue walking, stopping in stores that interest me and passing on those that don’t.
+When I reach the north end, I turn around and head back, scanning the dunes and ocean to my left.
 The unrelenting waves crash onto the sand, hiss, and retreat.
 Seagulls scurry along the edge of the water foraging for stray crabs.
-A few brave souls are splashing around in the surf, even though the water temperature couldn’t possibly be above 65 degrees this early in the season.
+A few brave souls are splashing around in the surf, even though the water has to be freezing this early in the season.

-Of course, this sounds really wonderful except for the fact that my three kids are also off all summer.
-Which means that my summer won’t exactly be a break.
+Of course, this sounds wonderful except for the fact that my three kids are also off all summer.
+So summer won’t exactly be a break.
 It will consist of camps and crafts and backyard baseball and playdates at the pool and endless snacks and the inevitable boredom that strikes the hearts of every single American child during the summer months.

-But for now, I am happy to be sitting here—alone—on this bench on a lovely warm afternoon, overlooking the ocean and watching the seagulls run up and down the water’s edge.
+But for now, I am happy to be sitting here—alone—on this bench on a lovely warm afternoon, watching strangers drift past while the ocean waves crash against the shore behind me.